maxcurzi/tplay/README.md

 # Credits

-We would like to thank the following people for their contributions and support:
+Thanks to the following people for their contributions and support:

 <a href="https://github.com/maxcurzi/tplay/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=maxcurzi/tplay" />